Lineup: Experience and confusion

 Players' individual experience

 Experience positively affects a player's actions on the field.
-The players get their experience through playing matches.
-Cup matches give about double the amount of experience compared to league games.
+Players gain experience by playing matches.
+National Cup matches give about twice as much experience as league games.
+Challenger and Consolation Cup matches gives your players half the league game experience.

 An international friendly match gives about a fifth of the experience that a league match gives and a friendly against a team from your own country gives about half as much as an international friendly.
 National team matches give the most experience, followed by Hattrick Masters matches.